How to get a response to an email is a question I often help Mindmaven clients with. So I thought it could be helpful to share some top tips.

 Unless you’re reaching out to a completely cold contact, you probably have some sort of relationship with the recipient (even if that “history” is only a single conversation at a networking event).

 Hopefully, somewhere in your shared history, you made it a point to uncover something interesting about the other person.
-For example: Personal interests, passions, professional challenges, or background information about their family or education.
+For example, personal interests, passions, professional challenges, or background information about their family or education.

-Regardless of what you uncovered, use this information to ask questions that make your email uniquely personalized to the recipient.
+You can use this information to ask questions that make your email uniquely personalized to the recipient.
 When it’s clear you aren’t sending a mass email and took the time to write something personal, your recipient is much more likely to respond.

 Let me illustrate this concept with an example:

 In the example above, it’s clear Charles (the sender) knows that Micah’s (the recipient) daughter has asthma.
 Knowing this, Charles is able to ask a question that not only reminds Micah of their history, but also shows that Charles truly cares about their relationship and his family.

 In my experience, a note like the one above is much more likely to get an email response.
 After all, wouldn’t you respond to a question related to something you care deeply about?